Where do I get advice on how to quit smoking?

 There are many organisations and agencies that can help you quit smoking or give you advice on how to quit.

 Quitline NZ is a good starting point.
-You can call their free helpline (0800 778 778).
+Their free helpline (0800 778 778) is available 24 x 7.
 They can provide low-cost nicotine patches and gum, as well as support online, by phone or by text.

 You can also order a free copy of The Quit Book, which will guide you through the process of giving up smoking.
-Your local pharmacist can advise you about nicotine replacement therapy (i.e. nicotine patches, gum, lozenges etc), or you can ask your doctor about prescription drugs which help by reducing your nicotine craving.
+Your local pharmacist can advise you about nicotine replacement therapy (i.e. nicotine patches, gum, lozenges etc), or you can ask your doctor about prescription drugs which can reduce your nicotine craving.

-Many other community health organisations offer free or subsidised smoking cessation programmes – your local Citizens Advice Bureau can help you find one near you.
+Many other community health organisations offer free or subsidised smoking cessation programmes - your local Citizens Advice Bureau can help you find a programme near you.

 Back to top